audeering/audformat/docs/data-conventions.rst

 -------------

 Temporal duration data
-like response time of a rater, should be stored as :class:`pd.Timedelta`.
+like response time of a rater
+should be stored as :class:`pd.Timedelta`.
 Temporal dates
-like time of rating,
+like time of rating
 should be stored as :class:`datetime.datetime`.

 .. jupyter-execute::

-    import datetime
     import pandas as pd

     times = [2.1, 0.1]  # in seconds
-    dates = ['2021/08/01', '2021/08/02']

     db = audformat.Database('mydata')

     db.schemes['time'] = audformat.Scheme(audformat.define.DataType.TIME)
-    db.schemes['date'] = audformat.Scheme(audformat.define.DataType.DATE)
     db.raters['rater'] = audformat.Rater()

     db['files'] = audformat.Table(